-Share of the fund's investments that are invested directly and indirectly through funds, in sustainable bonds or in companies (as well as bonds issued by companies) that are considered to be contributing to an environmental or social objective under the Sustainable Development Goals in Agenda 2030 and/or the EU Taxonomy, at the same time as they do not significantly harm any other environmental or social objective and that the companies follow good governance practices.
-For investments in internal funds, a screening of the holdings in the fund investments will be conducted, based on the Management Company's definition of sustainable investments.
+Share of the fund's investments that are invested directly and indirectly through funds in companies that are considered to be contributing to an environmental or social objective under the Sustainable Development Goals in Agenda 2030 and/or the EU Taxonomy, at the same time as they do not significantly harm any other environmental or social objective and that the companies follow good governance practices.
+For investments in other funds, a screening of the holdings in the fund investments will be conducted, where possible, based on the Management Company's definition of sustainable investments.
+The information for external funds related to the share of sustainable investments and the definition of the same may in some cases be obtained from the external fund management company in question.